Linguistic fieldwork data, converted instantly

 🖥 Desktop App

-• Global keyboard shortcuts — fire from any TeX editor
+• Global keyboard shortcuts — fire from any app, browser or desktop

 • No browser needed — works fully offline